Ready to book your flights?

 When travelling abroad, it's always important to consider your safety.
 Weighing up an area's general crime rates, current political state and attitude towards tourists is essential.
 However, as a member of the LGBTQ+ community, there are a few additional things you may want to consider, which will be detailed on this page.

-If there's one thing that remains crucial above anything else, it's to thoroughly research your travel destination.
-There are around 70 countries that criminalise same-sex relationships, with punishments varying from fines to imprisonment to even death.
+If there's one piece of travel advice that's absolutely essential, it's to thoroughly research your travel destination.
+There are around 70 countries that criminalise same-sex relationships, with punishments varying from being fined to receiving the death penalty.
 Knowing the laws of the country you want to visit is a must.
 Later on in our page, you'll find a table listing all the countries and their laws on homosexuality.

 IGLTA stands for the International Gay and Lesbian Travel Association.
 It's the world's leading tourist network for welcoming LGBTQ+ travellers.
 They help people find LGBTQ+ friendly hotels and tour operators and are partnered with businesses across 80 different countries.
 They ensure that you stay in a safe environment while abroad, with enterprises owned by LGBTQ+ individuals or allies to the community.
 You can find out more about IGLTA on their website.